-10.5 Timer1 16-Bit Read/Write Mode
+11.5 Timer1 16-Bit Read/Write Mode

-Timer1 can be configured for 16-bit reads and writes (see Figure 10-2).
+Timer1 can be configured for 16-bit reads and writes (see Figure 11-2).
 When the RD16 control bit (T1CON<7>) is set, the address for TMR1H is mapped to a buffer register for the high byte of Timer1.
 A read from TMR1L will load the contents of the high byte of Timer1 into the Timer1 high byte buffer.
-This provides the user with the ability to accurately read all 16-bits of Timer1, without having to determine whether a read of the high byte, followed by a read of the low byte, is valid, due to a rollover between reads.
+This provides the user with the ability to accurately read all 16-bits of Timer1 without having to determine whether a read of the high byte followed by a read of the low byte is valid, due to a rollover between reads.

 A write to the high byte of Timer1 must also take place through the TMR1H buffer register.
 Timer1 high byte is updated with the contents of TMR1H when a write occurs to TMR1L.
 This allows a user to write all 16 bits to both the high and low bytes of Timer1 at once.
-TMR1H is updated from the high byte when TMR1L is read.